3-minute read

 Construction apprenticeships can help businesses find and train people passionate about exploring a career in the industry.
 From on the job training to government grants, here’s everything you need to know about taking on an apprentice.

-The CITB has also recently launched a New Entrant Employer Support Team to help small businesses understand the complex process of hiring an apprentice.
+The CITB has also launched a New Entrant Employer Support Team to help small businesses understand the complex process of hiring an apprentice.
 They’ll help construction businesses in England to find talent, relevant training, and grants.

 You can email the team for more information: [email protected].